Tropical Amplitudes: String theory amplitudes, tropical amplitudes and the tropical limit

-\section{String Theory Amplitudes, Tropical Amplitudes And The Tropical Limit}
+Higher order terms can sometimes be required to compute the tropical limit of some amplitudes in string theory.
+In principle, they can be extracted following the same recipe.
+For the amplitudes treated in this paper, only the leading order contribution described above will be needed.

+\section{String theory amplitudes, tropical amplitudes and the tropical limit}

-In the previous sections, we introduced tropical graphs and discussed how they appear in the tropicalization of Riemann surfaces.
-We are now ready to introduce string theory amplitudes and state precisely the main point of this paper concerning their $\apt$ limit.
+In the previous sections, we introduced tropical graphs and showed how they result from the tropicalization of Riemann surfaces.
+We are now ready to introduce string theory amplitudes and describe their $\apt$ limit.

-\subsection{The Tropical Limit Of String Theory}
+\subsection{The tropical limit of string theory}

-We call $\Ast gn (X\to Y)$ a generic string theory scattering amplitude in the Ramond-Neveu-Schwarz (RNS) formalism, for a process where the initial state $X$ scatters to the final state $Y$.
-In the text, we shall often omit to mention the actual scattering process when it is not necessary.
-The amplitude writes as an integral over the supermoduli space of super Riemann surfaces $\sM g n$ \cite{Friedan:1985ge,D'Hoker:1988ta,Witten:2012bh}:
+Let $\Ast gn(X)$ denote a generic $g$-loop $n$-point string theory scattering amplitude for a scattering process $X$ (we omit the reference to the scattering process when it is not necessary).
+In the Ramond-Neveu-Schwarz (RNS) formalism, the amplitudes are given by integrals over the supermoduli space of super Riemann surfaces $\sM g n$ \cite{Friedan:1985ge,D'Hoker:1988ta,Witten:2012bh}.
+In contrast, the pure spinor \cite{Berkovits:2000fe} and Green-Schwarz formalisms, naturally give integrals over the ordinary moduli space of Riemann surfaces, $\M$.

-where $\dmuss$ is an integration measure over the supermoduli space, and $\cF^{(s)}_{g,n}(X\to Y)$ is an integrand coming the computation of a worldsheet conformal field theory correlator specific to the process $(X\to Y)$ considered.
-The measure $\dmuss$ contains $3g-3+n$ even variables and $2g-2+n$ odd ones.

-Until the recent series of papers \cite{Witten:2012bg,Witten:2012bh,Witten:2012ga,Witten:2013tpa}, the procedure to compute $\Ast gn$ was believed to rely on the existence of a global holomorphic section of $\sM g n$ \cite{D'Hoker:1988ta,D'Hoker:2002gw} which is now known not to exist in the general case \cite{Donagi:2013dua}.
-In particular, for $g\geq5$ it is known that $\sM g 0$ is not holomorphically projected.